|

 Biography

-Mr. Smith taught instrumental music in the public schools of Nebraska and Missouri.
-He also served as a member of the faculty of Southwest Missouri State University in Springfield, Missouri, where he taught composition and theory and conducted the University Symphony Orchestra.
-Sacred music was also a deep love of Mr. Smith's as he directed a church choir for five years in Cozad, Nebraska, 10 years in Chillicothe, Missouri, and nine years in Kansas City.
+Smith taught instrumental music in the public schools of Nebraska and Missouri.
+He also served as a member of the faculty of Southwest Missouri State University in Springfield where he taught composition and theory, and conducted the University Symphony Orchestra.
+Sacred music was also a deep love of Mr. Smith as he directed a church choirs for five years in Cozad (Neb.), 10 years in Chillicothe (Mo.), and 10 years in Kansas City (Mo.).

-Claude T. Smith was active as a clinician and guest conductor throughout the United States, Australia, Canada and Europe.
-He received many awards for his contributions to music education and for his work in composition.
-He had been a constant recipient of the A. S. C. A. P. Composer's Award.
-Following his death, he was awarded the National Band Association Award (A. W. A. P. A.) Academy of Wind and Percussion Arts in 1988; an honorary Doctorate of Humane Letters from Central Methodist College in 1988, the Hall of Fame Award from the Missouri Bandmaster's Association in 1988, the Kappa Kappa Psi Distinguished Service to Music Award in 1989, the Hall of Fame Award from the Missouri Music Educators Association in 1992 and was awarded as School Director of the Year from the Christian Instrumentalists Directors Association in 1994.
+Mr. Smith was active as a clinician and guest conductor throughout the United States, Australia, Canada, and Europe.
+He received many awards for his contributions to music education and for his work in composition, including the ASCAP Composers Award multiple times.
+Following his death, he was awarded the National Band Association Academy of Wind and Percussion Arts (AWAPA) Award in 1987, honorary Doctorate of Humane Letters from Central Methodist College (1988), Hall of Fame Award from the Missouri Bandmasters Association (1988), Kappa Kappa Psi Distinguished Service to Music Medal (1988), Hall of Fame Award from the Missouri Music Educators Association (1992), and named School Director of the Year from the Christian Instrumentalist Directors Association (1994).

-Mr. Smith was a member of the Music Educators National Conference, member and past-president of the Missouri Music Educators Association, National Bandmasters Association and the American Bandmaster's Association.
+Smith was a member of the Music Educators National Conference (now NAfME), Missouri Bandmasters Association, National Band Association, American Bandmasters Association, and served as past president of the Missouri Music Educators Association.

 Works for Winds